jsw800/ransac_segmenter/README.md

 RANSAC will generate a homography that will transform the template points onto each sample image using a projective transformation.

+We provide a template image and points for the 1930 census in the data/ directory.

 # Details

 ## SIFT